khaliqgant/remotee-sync/README.md

 --notifications Set to ‘no’ if you do not want system notifications for
                 remotee-sync when the process ends because of a successful sync or because of an error.
-Ex: --notifications=no
+Ex: --notifications=no --compress      Enable compression for the information sent between the client and the server.
+Defaults to yes Ex: --compress=no

 ```